National Register of Historic Places listings in Calhoun County, West Virginia

 This is a list of the National Register of Historic Places listings in Calhoun County, West Virginia.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Calhoun County, West Virginia, United States.
-The locations of National Register properties and districts for which the latitude and longitude coordinates are included below, may be seen in a Google map.
+The locations of National Register properties and districts for which the latitude and longitude coordinates are included below, may be seen in an online map.

-There is 1 property listed on the National Register in the county.
+There are 2 properties listed on the National Register in the county.